ethancobos/dotfiles/README.md

 ### Usage

 Evangelion is my favorite show of all time.
 I use the same Catppuccin-Evangelion wallpaper for my home and work desktops.
+Here is a link to where I found this wallpaper originally: https://wallhere.com/it/wallpaper/2153943